Home Use Rehabilitation

 Users recovering from orthopedic injuries or surgery need a smooth, low-impact exercise option.
 The simulated walking motion and low-inertia start-up of our cross trainers allow for a fluid, natural movement.
-The seat swivels 360-degrees to allow access from various angles – ideal for users with limited mobility.
+The seat swivels 360-degrees to allow access from various angles – ideal for most users with limited mobility.
 The user-controlled stride length and multiple resistance levels allows users to adjust their workout as they progress.

 Spinal Cord Injuries

 For those living with paralysis due to spinal cord injuries, lack of access to exercise is a barrier difficult to overcome.
 NuStep recumbent cross trainers help remove those barriers and provide access to exercise that may help users:

 - Gain strength and independence